MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-cppwinrt-winui3.md

 This article walks you through creating a templated XAML control for WinUI 3 with C++/WinRT.
 Templated controls inherit from **Microsoft.UI.Xaml.Controls.Control** and have visual structure and visual behavior that can be customized using XAML control templates.
 This article describes the same scenario as the article [XAML custom (templated) controls with C++/WinRT](/windows/uwp/cpp-and-winrt-apis/xaml-cust-ctrl) but has been adapted to use WinUI 3.

 Before following the steps in this article, you should make sure your development environment is configured to create WinUI 3 apps.
 For setup information, see [Get started with WinUI 3 for desktop apps](./get-started-winui3-for-desktop.md).
+You will also need to download and install the latest version of the [C++/WinRT Visual Studio Extension (VSIX)](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264) from the [Visual Studio Marketplace](https://marketplace.visualstudio.com).

 ## Create a Blank App (BgLabelControlApp)

 Begin by creating a new project in Microsoft Visual Studio.
-Create a **Blank App (WinUI in UWP)** project, set its name to BgLabelControlApp.
+In the `Create a new project` dialog, select the **Blank App (WinUI in UWP)** project template, making sure to select the C++ language version.
+Set the project name to "BgLabelControlApp" so that the file names align with the code in the examples below.
 Set the **Target version** to Windows 10, version 1903 (build 18362) and **Minimum version** to Windows 10, version 1803 (build 17134).
 This walkthrough will also work for desktop apps created with the **Blank App, Packaged (WinUI in Desktop)** project template, just make sure to perform all of the steps in the **BgLabelControlApp (Desktop)** project.

 ![Blank App Project Template](images/WinUI-cpp-newproject-UWP.png)

-Because the class will be instantiated from XAML markup, and for that reason it's going to be a runtime class.
+The templated control class will be instantiated from XAML markup, and for that reason it's going to be a runtime class.
 The first step in authoring a new runtime class is to add a new Midl File (.idl) item to the project.
 From the **Project** menu, select **Add New Item...** and type "MIDL" in the search box to find the .idl file item.
 Name the new file `BgLabelControl.idl` so that the name will be consistent with the steps in this article.
 Delete the default contents of `BgLabelControl.idl`, and paste in this runtime class declaration.

 ```cppwinrt
 // BgLabelControl.idl